What you need to know about blood sugar

 3. What to do if your blood sugar levels are lower than normal

 Blood sugar levels that are below 70 mg/dL (3.9 mmol/L) are known as hypoglycemia.
-Symptoms of hypoglycemia include heart palpitations and feeling lightheaded, jittery, irritable, fatigued, or sweaty.9
+Symptoms of hypoglycemia include heart palpitations and feeling lightheaded, jittery, irritable, fatigued, or sweaty.12

 Low fasting blood sugar levels can occur if you have diabetes and your medication does not match your carbohydrate intake.
 So it’s very important to let your healthcare provider know you’re following a low-carb diet so they can adjust your medication to match your carb intake.

-In people who do not have diabetes, low fasting blood sugar levels may be the result of a serious underlying medical condition such as an eating disorder or a tumor.
+In people who do not have diabetes, low fasting blood sugar levels are very rare.
+But if low blood sugars do occur they may be the result of a serious underlying medical condition such as an eating disorder or a tumor.
 If your fasting blood sugar is low and you do not take diabetes medications, see your healthcare provider.

 4. What to do if your blood sugar levels are higher than normal

 If your fasting or post-meal blood sugar readings are consistently higher than normal, you may have prediabetes or diabetes.
 If you suspect you have diabetes or prediabetes, you should see your healthcare provider as soon as possible.

 Symptoms of diabetes, beyond elevated blood sugars, may include increased thirst and urination, severe fatigue and excessive hunger.
 For more details, see our guide to common signs and symptoms of diabetes.

 5. Personalizing your diet based on blood sugar response

 In addition to seeing your healthcare provider, there are steps you can take to reduce your blood sugar levels.
 If you check your blood sugar after meals and keep track of those measurements, along with the types and amounts of food you ate, you may be able to see which foods are problematic.